skhair2/desigamehub-coming-soon/PROJECT_SUMMARY.md

-# DesiGameHub Coming Soon Page - Project Summary
+# DesiPlayground Coming Soon Page - Project Summary

 ## 🎉 Project Complete!

-A fully functional, SEO-optimized "Coming Soon" landing page has been created for DesiGameHub, following all brand guidelines and incorporating target SEO keywords.
+A fully functional, SEO-optimized "Coming Soon" landing page has been created for DesiPlayground, following all brand guidelines and incorporating target SEO keywords.

 ## ✅ What Was Built